Dickens Heath

 Dickens Heath is a large modern village and civil parish in the borough of Solihull in the West Midlands and historic Warwickshire, incorporating the much older hamlet of Whitlocks End.
 It was previously part of the civil parish of Hockley Heath, and borders Cheswick Green and Tidbury Green in Solihull, as well as Major's Green in Worcestershire.

-Situated 3.5 miles southwest of Solihull town centre, Dickens Heath new village had a population of 4,793 people as taken at the 2021 census.
+Situated 3.5 mile southwest of Solihull town centre, Dickens Heath new village had a population of 4,793 people as taken at the 2021 census.